 He was said to have “reoriented the company to make fundamental investments that are critical to the future success of the UK economy”.
 These investments included a £15bn commitment to fibre infrastructure, which during his tenure was extended to cover 25 million households, and progress made on the 5G mobile network build.
 Improvements in customer service at both BT and Openreach were also highlighted.

 Having put his BT exit behind him, du Plessis appears close to confirming his next project.
-In December 2021, he was named UK Business Secretary Kwasi Kwarteng’s preferred candidate to chair the Financial Reporting Council, the UK’s audit watchdog.
-The appointment, which is pending approval from the Common’s Business, Energy and Industrial Strategy Committee, would see du Plessis negotiate the FRC’s board overhaul and a transition to become the Audit, Reporting, and Governance Authority — part of an attempt to restore trust in the regulator.
+In December 2021, he was named UK Business Secretary Kwasi Kwarteng’s preferred candidate to chair the Financial Reporting Council (FRC), the UK’s audit watchdog.
+Kwarteng said du Plessis brings experience leading “some of the UK’s most prominent companies”.